The digitisation of photography

 I printed to an Epson R1800 on Epson premium Glossy photo paper and used a Spyder 2 to colour balance the screen and printer using .icm profiles.

-It changed the way I viewed my existing photographs: negatives that were previously unusable could be re-cropped, rotated, colour-adjusted, reduced to black and white, and otherwise manipulated in PhotoShop.
+It changed the way I viewed my existing photographs: negatives that were previously unusable could be re-cropped, rotated, colour-adjusted, reduced to black and white, and otherwise manipulated in Photoshop.

 Wires, posts, signs, errant fingers, drunken angles could now be corrected.